empages/emeraude/docs/Definux.Emeraude.Client.UI.md

 ##### Summary

-Static class that provides access to the Client UI asembly information.
+Static class that provides access to the Client UI assembly information.

 <a name='P-Definux-Emeraude-Client-UI-ClientUIAssemblyPart-Assembly'></a>
 ### Assembly `property`